openhab/openhab-addons/bundles/org.openhab.binding.bmwconnecteddrive/README.md

 | Service Date                   | date                | Number         |
 | Mileage till Service           | mileage             | Number:Length  |

-If more than one service is scheduled in the future the String channel _name_ has all possible options attached.

 #### Check Control

 Group for all current active CheckControl Messages.
 Channel Group ID is **check**.
+If more than one check control message is active the String channel _name_ contains all active messages as options.

 | Channel Label                   | Channel ID          | Type           |
 |---------------------------------|---------------------|----------------|
 | CheckControl Description        | name                | String         |
 | CheckControl Mileage Occurrence | mileage             | Number:Length  |

-If more than one check control message is active all possibilities are set as options to the String channel _name_.

 #### Doors Details

-Detailed status of all doors and windows
+Detailed status of all doors and windows.
 Available for all vehicles, read-only.
 Channel Group ID is **doors**.